Here’s a fast tip for all of you mamas out there with babies learning to eat:

 We started using children’s plain white undershirts for feeding times, and they work perfectly for us!

 Here’s a picture of a sweet cutie.
 Underneath that white t-shirt is an adorable purple outfit from her Nana, that I really prefer not to get mashed bananas or avocados ground into.
 With the help of this plain white undershirt, her outfit will stay clean and dry and, well, adorable.

 What’s great about using a plain white undershirt:

-- It covers way more than a regular baby bib, and therefore works better.
-Turn the shirt backwards when you put it on baby, because the back has a higher neck than the front, and will cover more.
+- It covers way more than a regular baby bib and therefore works better.
+Turn the shirt backward when you put it on baby, because the back has a higher neck than the front, and will cover more.

 - They are comparably priced, and possibly even cheaper than, a pack of the same number of baby bibs.
 No, they’re not pink and chocolate brown and don’t have cute pictures of elephants or owls, but they do the job. 🙂

 - Baby cannot remove them.
 To our sweetie pie, bibs are a joke.
 We put them on, she takes them off, all within three seconds.
 Why waste time with this?
 The t-shirt, however, stays on.